What does it mean to default on a personal loan?

 How to avoid defaulting on a personal loan

-While financial difficulties are sometimes unavoidable, here are a few things you can do to lower your likelihood of defaulting on a personal loan:
+While financial difficulties are sometimes unavoidable, there are several things you can do to help lower your likelihood of defaulting on a personal loan:

-- Understand the delinquency and loan default policies so you know the potential consequences.
+- Understand your lender’s delinquency and loan default policies so you know the potential consequences

-- Consider setting up automatic payments to ensure you never miss a payment.
+- Consider setting up automatic payments to help ensure you never miss a payment